Editor Chief November 16, 2023 No Comments

 image 44

-Estimating Economic Efficiency Levels and Identifying Its Determinants for Milk Producers’ Households in North Shewa Zone, Oromia Region, Ethiopia 48
+Estimating Economic Efficiency Levels And Identifying Its Determinants For Milk Producers’ Households In North Shewa Zone, Oromia Region, Ethiopia 48

 Where: , a latent variable representing the efficiency scores of farm z (TE, AE and EE); intercept; β_kunknown parameter; Xkz are demographic, institutional, socio-economic and farm-related variables which are expected to affect TE, AE and EE; k is a number of explanatory variables that affect TE, AE and EE and Uz are an error term that is independently and normally distributed with mean zero and variance σ2.